Mishalzeera/the-money-manager/README.md

 a quasi-humourous style, but then the author felt it best to just write it as straightforwardly as possible.
-The intended user is a person who would feel overwhelmed at first by a lot of these ideas and features, and it is hoped that the overall tone of the user documents be welcoming, soothing and somehow also confidence-inspiring.
+The intended user is a person who would feel overwhelmed at first by a lot of these ideas and features, and it is hoped that the overall tone of the user documents be welcoming, soothing and also confidence-inspiring.

 ### Commenting CSS And HTML